filgf/grow3.js/website/home.md

 **Main features:**

+* Integrated basic building blocks: *cubes*, *spheres*, *text* and arbitrary *meshes*.
 * Intuitive set of movements, rotations and scales.
+* Helper functions and micro-framework for viewing
-* Integrated basic building blocks: *cubes*, *spheres*, *text* and arbitrary *meshes*.
+* Integrated positioning of camera and lights.
-* Rich set of helper functions.
 * Based on [THREE.js](http://threejs.org/ "THREE.js") and [WebGL](http://get.webgl.org).
 Easy to integrate materials and other features.
-* Integrated positioning of camera and lights.
-* Created objects can be viewed using `grow3.Runner`

 ### Get Support and Contribute